 FCM Launches Guide to Strong Economic Relations Between First Nations and Municipalities

 The Toolkit is an initiative of the First Nations-Municipal Community Economic Development Initiative (CEDI).
 It is the result of a pilot project between six community partners who worked with both FCM and Cando to identify action items that would lead to joint economic action plans.
-Cando is a national, non-profit aboriginal organization focused on economic development in aboriginal communities.
+Cando is a national, non-profit Indigenous organization focused on economic development in Indigenous communities.

-One example of the partnership saw the Sawridge First Nation, the Town of Slave Lake and the Municipal District of Lesser Slave Lake working together to develop a joint tourism strategy with a focus on First Nations tourism.
+One partnership between Sawridge First Nation, the Town of Slave Lake and the Municipal District of Lesser Slave Lake worked together to develop a joint tourism strategy with a focus on First Nations tourism.
 Chief Roland Twinn of the Sawridge First Nation is a strong proponent of the joint collaboration and is voicing his support for the toolkit and its impact on communities.

 “Muster your courage; take the leap of faith,” said Chief Twinn.
 “If we can pool our resources and our knowledge, we can come up with some unique solutions that we wouldn’t have on our own.
 That alone is well worth it.”